Implementation details

 Bit Name Description

-0 buffer_error Error occured during streaming
+0 buffer_error Error occurred during streaming

 1 done Streaming completed without error